versatica/mediasoup-website/_includes/api/Room.md

 * Read only

-A boolean indicating whether the `room` has been closed.
+A Boolean indicating whether the `room` has been closed.

 #### room.peers
 {: #room-peers .code}